Redividing the Cake: Introduction

+The parameters $r,w$ represent the level of balance between two principles: large $r$ means more emphasis on fairness while large $w$ means more emphasis on ownership rights.
+The above theorems imply that the re-dividers (e.g. the government) may choose any level of fairness and ownership-rights that fit their ideological, political or economic goals, as long as the sum of these fractions is at most 1.

+The balance parameters can also be given probabilistic interpretation.
+Suppose the government wants to do a land reform and needs the agreement of the current landowners.
+Naturally, the current landowners do not want to give away their lands.
+However, they may fear that, without land-reform, the landless citizens might revolt and they might lose all their lands.
+If the landowners believe that the probability of a successful revolt is $1-w$, then they may agree to a land-reform that guarantees $w$-ownership.
+Theorem \ref{thm:general+} implies that, in this case, it is possible to carry out a land-reform that guarantees $(1-w)$-proportionality.

 While Theorem \ref{thm:general+} is encouraging, it ignores an important aspect of practical division problems: geometry.
 The division it guarantees may be highly fractioned, giving each agent a large number of disconnected pieces.
-But in many practical division problems, the agents may want to receive a single connected piece.
-For example, when the divided resource is a time-interval, each agent may need a single contiguous interval rather than a large number of disconnected ones.
-Can partial-proportionality and partial-retention be attained simultaneously with a connectivity constraint?
-Our second result answers this question negatively. \begin{theoremintro} When the cake is a 1-dimensional interval and each piece must be an interval, for every positive constants $r_1,r_2\in(0,1)$, it may be impossible to simultaneously satisfy $r_1$-proportionality and $r_2$-retention.
-Moreover, if the cake should be re-divided such that each agent receives an interval with \emph{any positive value}, then for every integer $k\range{1}{m}$, there might be $k$ old agents who will receive at most a fraction $1/\lfloor{n\over k}\rfloor$ of their old value. \end{theoremintro} Note that the latter part of the theorem involves a property much weaker than proportionality: all we want is to guarantee each agent a positive value.
-With the connectivity constraint, even this weak "positivity" requirement is incompatible with $r$-retention for every constant $r>0$: a positive division might require us to give one old agent at most $1/n$ of its previous value, give two old agents at most $2/n$ of their previous value, give $m/2$ old agents at most ${1\over 2}{m\over n}$ of their previous value, etc.
+In many practical division problems, e.g. when the resource to divide is time, the agents may need to receive a single connected piece rather than a large number of disconnected ones.
+Can partial-proportionality and partial-ownership be attained simultaneously with a connectivity constraint?
+The following proposition (proved in Section \ref{sec:connected}) answers this question negatively. \begin{proposition} When the cake is a 1-dimensional interval and each piece must be an interval, for every positive constants $r,w\in(0,1)$, it may be impossible to simultaneously satisfy $r$-proportionality and $w$-ownership.

+Moreover, for every $r>0$ and every integer $d\in[n]$, there might be $d$ agents who, in any $r$-proportional division, receive at most a fraction $1/\lfloor{\frac{n}{d}}\rfloor$ of their old value. \end{proposition} The latter part of the proposition involves a fairness property much weaker than proportionality, that can be termed \emph{positivity}---guaranteeing each agent a piece with a positive value.
+With the connectivity constraint, even this weak fairness requirement is incompatible with $w$-ownership for every constant $w>0$: a positive division might require to give one agent at most $1/n$ of their previous value, give two agents at most $2/n$ of their previous value, give $n/3$ agents at most $1/3$ of their previous value, etc.